 In his free time, John loves playing soccer, hiking, and spending time with friends and family.

 Shane M. Weimer

 Shane Weimer grew up just south of Winston-Salem in Salisbury, North Carolina.
 After graduating from Brevard College with a B.A. in Mathematics and a minor in Psychology, he joined the Office of Academic Advising in 2011.
 He, along with another academic counselor, oversees the Wake Forest Student Advising Program.
 He has a passion for working with students and helping them achieve their goals.

-A native of North Carolina, Brandon Bost graduated from University of North Carolina at Greensboro in 2008 with a Bachelor of Arts in Spanish and minor in Economics.
-A study abroad trip to Mexico and a year of AmeriCorps solidified his love for language, culture, and authentic tacos.
-Following college, Brandon worked in Philo Middle School leading bilingual parental involvement initiatives and serving as an interpreter for staff and families.
+A native of North Carolina, Brandon graduated from the University of North Carolina at Greensboro in 2008 with a Bachelor of Arts in Spanish and minor in Economics.
+Following college, Brandon served for 5 years in the roles of interpretation, translation, parental involvement, and LEP coordinator.
 In 2012, Brandon completed a Master of Education with emphasis in English for Speakers of Other Languages.
-He later returned to teach middle school being name Teacher of the Year and a top 10 semi-finalist in Forsyth County.
+He became Teacher of the Year and was a top 10 semi-finalist in Forsyth County.
 Brandon’s most memorable moment in his teaching career was coaching the boy’s soccer team to the school’s first ever county championship.
 In 2015, he joined Guilford Technical Community College as the ESOL Program Coordinator.
 There he oversaw the High Point program, supervised part-time instructors and staff, and worked with over 600 adult refugee and international students annually.
-Brandon, his wife Lauren, and their son Micah are actively involved in their church, enjoy rock-climbing, community soccer leagues, and traveling abroad.
+Brandon and his family are actively involved in the church, enjoy the outdoors, and traveling abroad.